canadadev/site/content/benefits/mentorship.md

 row: "1"
 ---

-Matches mentors and mentees in all chapter locations
+Matches mentors and mentees in all local chapter locations

 ### Benefits of Mentorship